abhirishoo/abhirishoo/README.md

 - ⚡ I’m a 3rd year student pursuing bachelor's degree in **Electronics and Telecommunication**

-- 👨‍💻 Ihave a keen interest in **web development and building projects**
+- 👨‍💻 I have a keen interest in **web development and building projects**

 - 📝 I’m currently working on **both backend and frontend web development projects**